openid/authzen/authorization-api-1_0.md

 "deny":
 : The access request is denied and MUST NOT be permitted to go forward

-## Access Query Decision {#access-query-decision}
+## Asset Query Decision {#asset-query-decision}
-An Access Query Decision is a tuple of an asset, action and a decision, represented as a JSON object.
+An Asset Query Decision is a tuple of an asset, action and a decision, represented as a JSON object.
 It has the following fields:

 action:
-: The action for which the decision is provided.
-The format is as described in the {{actions}} section
+: OPTIONAL.
+The action for which the decision is provided.
+The format is as described in the Actions ({{actions}}) section

 asset:
-: The asset for which the decision is provided.
-The format is as described in the {{assets}} section.
-This asset MAY be greater in scope than described in the Access Query ({{access-query}}), i.e. It MAY describe an asset more generally than specified in the Access Query.
-However, it MUST NOT be more specific than the asset described in the Access Query.
+: OPTIONAL.
+The asset for which the decision is provided.
+The format is as described in the Assets ({{assets}}) section.
+This asset MAY be greater in scope than described in the Asset Query ({{asset-query}}), i.e. It MAY describe an asset more generally than specified in the Asset Query.
+However, it MUST NOT be more specific than the asset described in the Asset Query.

 decision:
-: The decision for the above `asset` and `action`.
-The format is as described in the {{access-decision}} section
+: REQUIRED.
+The decision for the above `asset` and `action`.
+The format is as described in the Query Decision ({{query-decision}}) section

-The following is a non-normative example of an Access Query Decision:
+The following is a non-normative example of an Asset Query Decision:

 ~~~ json
 {